MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug toggle post menu.
-* Add post comment in comment.vue.
+* Debug comment display function in comment.vue.
-* change getOneComment route.
-* Add post_id in getAllComment controlller function.
+* Add new instruction in README.md.

 # Before to run this server